Hard disk drive platter: Design

 The magnetic surface of each platter is divided into small sub-micrometer-sized magnetic regions, each of which is used to represent a single binary unit of information.
 A typical magnetic region on a hard-disk platter (as of 2006) is about 200–250 nanometers wide (in the radial direction of the platter) and extends about 25–30 nanometers in the down-track direction (the circumferential direction on the platter), corresponding to about 100 billion bits per square inch of disk area (15.5 Gbit/cm2).
 The material of the main magnetic medium layer is usually a cobalt-based alloy.
 In today's hard drives each of these magnetic regions is composed of a few hundred magnetic grains, which are the base material that gets magnetized.
 As a whole, each magnetic region will have a magnetization.

 One reason magnetic grains are used as opposed to a continuous magnetic medium is that they reduce the space needed for a magnetic region.
 In continuous magnetic materials, formations called Néel spikes tend to appear.
 These are spikes of opposite magnetization, and form for the same reason that bar magnets will tend to align themselves in opposite directions.
 These cause problems because the spikes cancel each other's magnetic field out, so that at region boundaries, the transition from one magnetization to the other will happen over the length of the Néel spikes.
 This is called the transition width.

+Many hard drive platters have a layer of lubricant made of amorphous carbon such as diamond-like carbon, called an overcoat, which is deposited onto the disk using sputtering, or using chemical vapor deposition.
+Silicon Nitride, PFPE and hydrogenated carbon have also been used as overcoats.
+Alternatively PFPE can be used as a lubricant on top of the overcoat.